2022 Future Dates to Come

 At Robbie’s, we’ll certainly meet the pelicans who loiter at the docks, waiting for a treat from the fishing boats that launch daily.
 Tarpon are massive game fish (growing up to 8 ft long) native to the area, and the dock has a feeding enclosure where guests get to see them (and the smaller, faster Jacks) up close.

 After lunch together, guests have the afternoon free to explore nearby islands or beaches, or simply relax with a cocktail near the pool, with dinner on our own tonight.
 Restaurants in the Keys are well-known for preparing fresh, locally caught fish such as snapper, grouper, and dolphin.
-(Visitors can get pretty concerned about this, until they learn that dolphin fish is another name for mahi mahi!)
+(Visitors can get pretty concerned about this until they learn that dolphin fish is another name for mahi-mahi!).
+We’ll tonight in one of Islamorada’s lovely beachfront hotels.

 Day 5: Surrounded by Sparkling Water

 Breakfast is at the hotel this morning, and bags will be transferred to our next lodging.
 We have a long and beautiful bike ride today, with cyclists able to stop and visit various suggested scenic spots, beaches, cafes, and restaurants at their own speed along the way.
 On the many bridges, cyclists can stop and peer into the pristine water, where we might see sea turtles and schools of fish feeding near the pylons.
-We’ll plan to regroup for dinner together tonight at one of Marathon’s excellent local restaurants, and share our stories from the day.
+After checking in to our Marathon hotel, We’ll plan to regroup for dinner together tonight at one of the island’s excellent local restaurants, and share our stories from the day.

 Day 6: The Highest Vista on the Overseas Highway